InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Network Architecture and Protocols

 \section{Network Architecture and Protocols}

-\Cref{fig:interqnet-arch} illustrates a scalable quantum network organized using a three-plane abstraction.
+This thrust directly tackles challenge \textbf{C3} by conducting systems studies focused on architectural trade-offs for InterQnet-Scale. \Cref{fig:interqnet-arch} illustrates a scalable quantum network organized using a three-plane abstraction.
 The infrastructure plane at the bottom represents all physical devices and fiber connections.
 The logical plane in the middle captures the repeater-chain abstraction once a network orchestrator has identified a suitable path between end nodes (e.g., A and B in dark green).
 The control and service plane at the top encompasses orchestration, routing, and user-facing services accessed through standard interfaces.
-We adopt this layered abstraction to structure our work on network architecture and protocols, enabling systematic study of scalability across distance, node and user counts, heterogeneity, and entanglement distribution rates, and providing a framework for integrating device models from \Cref{sec:devices} and error management methods from \Cref{sec:qec} into protocol-level evaluations.
+We adopt this layered abstraction to structure our work on network architecture and protocols, enabling systematic study of scalability across distance, node and user counts, heterogeneity, while providing a framework for integrating device models from \Cref{sec:devices} and error management methods from \Cref{sec:qec} into protocol-level evaluations.